 Funfetti sheet cake is what dreams are made of.
 Let’s dig in.

 Anyway.
 Having a loved sheet cake recipe in your baking repertoire is priceless.
 It’s a fun-filled cake that you can bring along to potlucks, office parties, birthday parties, and basically anywhere you need to feed a crowd some dessert.
-I’ve never made a funfetti sheet cake before, so this recipe was fun to play around with.
+I have a recipe for a three layer confetti cake, but I’ve never made a sprinkle sheet cake before, so this recipe was fun to play around with.
 The most important part about this cake recipe (and, well, any cake recipe) is having the correct size pan.
 I can’t tell you how many readers have contacted me about a cake recipe catastrophe.
 Only to find out they weren’t using the correct size pan.
 Whoops!

-This sheet cake requires a 12×17 inch jelly roll/half sheet pan.
+This sheet cake requires a 12×17-inch jelly roll/half sheet pan.
 I own 5 of these pans.
 They are DYNAMITE in the kitchen.
 I bake cookies on them, I cool toffee on them, roast vegetables on them, and I make sheet cakes in them.
 A fabulous multipurpose sheet pan is irreplaceable.
 Please, from one baker to another, get this pan.
-I am absolutely not associated with Calphalon.
-I’m just a huge supporter of quality baking sheets.

 And a huge supporter of frosting.
 We’ll get to that in a minute.